AugustNagro/augustnagro.github.io/_posts/2021-9-5-scala3-braces.md

   .mkString(", ")
 {% endhighlight %}

-These same principles extend to all the other braceless constructs, like if-then-else, and for-yield.
+These same principles extend to all the other braceless constructs, like if-then-else, while, and for-yield.

 There are still instances where braces are needed, like [by-name parameters](https://docs.scala-lang.org/tour/by-name-parameters.html), context functions, or pattern matching inside map{}.

 But overall, the braceless syntax is faster, easier to refactor, and more beautiful than the alternative.
-At least we’re not arguing about tabs-vs-spaces anymore.
+At least we’re not arguing about tabs-vs-spaces.